zeromev/zeromev-core/README.md

 # zeromev

-This guide describes how to install and run all components of the [zeromev](https://info.zeromev.org) frontrunning explorer and system, including the extractor, classifier, web server, web client and API.
+This guide describes how to install and run all components of the [zeromev](https://info.zeromev.org) frontrunning explorer and MEV analysis system, including the extractor, classifier, web server, web client and API.

 # overview